annaesvensson/yellow-help/1-en/troubleshooting.md

 You can use the debug mode to investigate problems or if you are curious about how Datenstrom Yellow works.
 To activate the debug mode on your website open file `system/extensions/yellow-system.ini` and change `CoreDebugMode: 1`.
 Depending on the debug mode, more or less information are shown on screen.
 [Learn more about debugging](api-for-developers#debug-mode).

 Important information is also written to file `system/extensions/yellow-website.log`.
 If you can't fix the cause of a problem yourself, then [report a bug along with the log file](contributing-guidelines).
-The log file gives a quick overview of what happens on your website, when it was installed and which errors occurred.
+The log file gives an overview of what happens on your website, which extensions were installed and which errors occurred.
 Here's an example:

 ```
 2024-04-28 14:13:07 info Install Datenstrom Yellow 0.9, PHP 8.1.27, Apache 2.4.33, Linux